exhum0/exhum0/README.md

 3. **Other Projects**

-- Winterlord, Vinterious, Fext, Darkflame and other projects I consider to be unsuccessful experiments.
-Therefore, I do not consider it necessary to write anything about them.
+- Therefore, I do not consider it necessary to write anything about them.